-OJP will use the System for Award Management (SAM) to confirm the Legal name, EIN, Data Universal Numbering System (DUNS) number, and Mailing Address entered in the SF-424; therefore, an applicant should ensure that the information entered in the SF-424 matches its current registration in SAM.
+OJP will use the System for Award Management (SAM) to confirm the Legal name, EIN, UEI number, and Mailing Address entered in the SF-424; therefore, an applicant should ensure that the information entered in the SF-424 matches its current registration in SAM.
 If the current registration in SAM does not match the SF-424, OJP will default to the SAM record for the applicant organization as the correct one.
-See the How To Apply section for more information on SAM and DUNS numbers.
+See the How To Apply section for more information on SAM and UEI numbers.

 Disclosure of Lobbying Activities

 Each applicant must complete and submit this information.
-An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL) which is completed in Grants.gov as part of initiating your application submission.
-An applicant that does not expend any funds for lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
+An applicant that expends any funds for lobbying activities to influence or attempt to influence a covered Federal action, such as the making of a grant (or the entering into of a cooperative agreement), is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL) which is completed in Grants.gov as part of initiating your application submission.
+See 31 U.S.C. § 1352.
+An applicant that does not expend any funds for such lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
 Name and Address of Lobbying Registrant" and "b.
 Individuals Performing Services").

 Budget Preparation and Submission Information

 - An applicant for a new, competitive award is required to submit a budget detail and narrative using the web-based form.
 Please see this link for more information.

 - An applicant for a continuation award is required to submit a budget detail and narrative as a separate attachment.
 Please see this link for the standard format of the attachment.

 - An applicant for a formula award should follow the solicitation instructions for submitting budget information.